 3. Benro Travel Angel FTA28AB1

 A travel-friendly tripod boasting a lot of benefits in a compact build

 Material: Aluminium | Leg sections: 4 | Max load (legs/head): 10/14kg | Max height (with head): 161cm | Folded height: 45cm | Weight (with head): 2.42kg

-The Benro Travel Angel kit (FTA28AB1) uses a shorter configuration of four-section legs, compared with the Benro Mach3 tripod (at number six in this list), and they’re connected to different joints at the top.
+The Benro Travel Angel kit (FTA28AB1) uses a shorter configuration of four-section legs, compared with the Benro Mach3 tripod (which we'll look at later on), and they’re connected to different joints at the top.
 You still get three lockable leg angles, but the joints enable the legs to swing upwards, so that the feet surround the head for stowage.
 The overall effect is that the folded height is reduced from 60cm to just 45cm, and the Travel Angel kit is also 230g lighter, at 2.19kg.
 However, the maximum operating height is also 6cm shorter, although still respectable at 161cm.

 As with the Mach3 kit, this Benro tripod is precision-engineered and beautifully turned out, combining aluminium leg sections with magnesium castings.
 Again, one of the legs is detachable for use as a monopod, combined with the removable centre column.
 This kit adds a screw-on wooden knob, so you can use the detached leg as a walking pole.
 High-quality accessories include a short alternative centre column, interchangeable rubber pads and metal spikes for the feet, and a smart padded soft case.